People who struggle with a gambling or shopping problem often hide their issues out of shame and a desire for secrecy.

 - Increased alcohol and drug abuse

-- Poor mental and physical health of the addict
+- Poor mental and physical health of individuals and families

 The children of gambling addicts also suffer in many ways, including:

-There are many ways in which a gambling addiction can have an effect on people.
+There are many ways that an untreated gambling addiction can change your life.

 - Family problems are very common.
-Almost 90 percent of gambling addicts around the world have issues at home with their family because of their addiction.
+Almost all compulsive gamblers around the world have issues at home with their family because of their addiction.

 - Financial devastation is unavoidable.
 People with a gambling addiction will go to extreme measures to get money to gamble.
-More than large-4 columns of people with this addiction have stolen to support it.
+Many people eventually resort to stealing, taking out large loans, or other desperate means that are out-of-character.